 GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding General Plan.
 The adopted plan for the Tahoe Basin is the Regional Plan for the Tahoe Basin and the Plan Area Statements, both adopted by the Tahoe Regional Planning Agency (TRPA), and the Meyers Area (Community) Plan, adopted by El Dorado County and TRPA.
 Tourist Recreational (TR): This land use designation is to provide areas for tourist and resident serving recreational uses, transit and seasonal lodging facilities, and supporting commercial activities.
 The land use category would have differing intensities of use based on the location.
 In the Community Regions and Rural Centers where infrastructure exists or can be extended, the uses permitted would be more intense and commercial in nature.
 In the Rural Regions, uses will be encouraged and defined that are compatible with the rural residential nature of those regions.
 Types of uses would include campgrounds, golf courses, ski areas, snow parks, riding stables, trail heads, museums, and other similar recreational and sightseeing activities.
 Lodging uses would include RV parks and other appropriate transit lodging.
 Tourist recreational activities, facilities, and industries shall be allowed throughout the County; however, specific activities and facilities shall be identified through zoning and permitted by right or special use permit, as appropriate 2.2.1.3 The General Plan shall provide for the following range of population densities in the respective land use designation based upon the permitted range of dwelling units per acre and number of persons per acre as shown in Table 2-2 below.
 Consistent: Per Table 2-2, the CVSP proposed population density is 2.8 persons per household unit.
 2.2.1.4 The population densities described in Policy 2.2.1.3 are representative of land use designations permitting residential use which are considered permanent population.
 These population densities are not to be construed to apply to recreational facilities, campgrounds, or other transitory populations.
-Consistent: Per El Dorado County Code Section 120.12.090, the CVSP sets the average population per dwelling unit, for park land dedication purposes, at 3.3 persons per single family dwelling unit and 2.1 persons per multi-family dwelling unit.
-2.2.1.5 The General Plan shall provide for the following building intensities in each land use designation as shown in Table 2-3: Consistent: The CVSP proposes the CV-NC (Neighborhood Commercial) land use designation.
-The maximum allowable floor area ratio (FAR) per General Plan Table 2-3 for Commercial is 0.85.
-The CV-NC land use designation proposes a maximum of 5,400 square feet of commercial uses, an FAR of less than 0.10 consistent with Table 2-3.
+Consistent: Per El Dorado County Code Section 120.12.090, the CVSP sets the average population per dwelling unit, for park land dedication purposes, at 2.8 persons per single family dwelling unit and 2.1 persons per multi-family dwelling unit.
+2.2.1.5 The General Plan shall provide for the following building intensities in each land use designation as shown in Table 2-3: Consistent: The CVSP does not propose any specific plan land use designations requiring floor area ratios (FAR).
+In the CV-P-PD land use designation commercial uses are allowed with approval of a conditional use permit and planned development which will restrict the FAR to 0.85 as shown in Table 2-3.